malakMkh/todo-redux/README.md

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.
-- Redux: A predictable state container for managing application state.
+- Redux Toolkit: A predictable state container for managing application state.
-- React Redux: Official React bindings for Redux.
 - HTML/CSS: Basic markup and styling for the app.
 - JavaScript: The programming language used for the application logic.